Quneitra: Six-Day War

 Time magazine reported: "In an effort to pressure the United Nations into enforcing a ceasefire, Damascus Radio undercut its own army by broadcasting the fall of the city of El Quneitra three hours before it actually capitulated.
 That premature report of the surrender of their headquarters destroyed the morale of the Syrian troops left in the Golan area."

 A ceasefire was agreed later in the afternoon, leaving Quneitra under Israeli control.
 In June 1967, Time magazine wrote that: "The city of El Quneitra was a ghost town, its shops shuttered, its deserted streets patrolled by Israelis on house-to-house searches for caches of arms and ammunition.
 The hills echoed with explosions as Israeli sappers systematically destroyed the miniature Maginot line from which the Syrians had shelled kibbutzim across the Sea of Galilee."

 The United Nations Special Representative, Nils-Göran Gussing, visited it in July and reported that "nearly every shop and every house seemed to have been broken into and looted" and that some buildings had been set on fire after they had been stripped.
 Although Israeli spokesmen told Gussing that Quneitra had actually been looted by the withdrawing Syrians, the UN representative viewed this as unlikely given the extremely short space of time between the erroneous radio announcement and the fall of the city a few hours later.
 He concluded that "responsibility for this extensive looting of the town of Quneitra lay to a great extent with the Israeli forces."

-Circassians dispersion from the Golan began after the Six-Day War, then additional numbers moved to the Caucasus after the fall of the Soviet Union.
+The civilian population, consisting mostly of Sunni Muslims, among whom there were a few thousand refugees from the 1948 War, as well as some Circassians and others, was all expelled by the Israeli army, with the exception of the Druze.
+Then, additional numbers of Circassian moved to the Caucasus after the fall of the Soviet Union.